 I’ve included the most common deficiencies that SIBO can cause below:

 - Vitamin B12 deficiency -> B12 deficiency is common among the general population of the US with some estimates putting it as high as 40%.
 Taking sublingual or oral preparations of B12 may be insufficient to replace cellular B12 levels unless bacterial levels are normalized.
-Instead taking B12 injections/shots may be superior to oral formulations of B12.
+Instead, taking B12 injections/shots may be superior to oral formulations of B12.

-- Vitamin D (fat soluble) -> We've already discussed the benefits of replacing Vitamin D previously so I won't go over it here again, please see the dosing recommendations above.
+- Vitamin D (fat-soluble) -> We’ve already discussed the benefits of replacing Vitamin D previously so I won’t go over it here again, please see the dosing recommendations above.

-- Mineral deficiencies -> The most common minerals in the body include: magnesium, phosphorus, potassium, sodium and calcium.
+- Mineral deficiencies -> The most common minerals in the body include magnesium, phosphorus, potassium, sodium, and calcium.
 In SIBO magnesium deficiency is bar far the most common mineral deficiency that I see among patients.
-You can check serum magnesium levels and RBC magnesium to assess magnesium status in your body.
+You can check serum magnesium levels and RBC magnesium to assess the magnesium status in your body.
 When in doubt replacement with magnesium is generally very safe and effective.
 Put preference on magnesium citrate (if you have constipation) or magnesium glycinate for superior absorption.
 200-400mg per day is generally sufficient to see improvement.

 #10.
 Gut Inflammation and Systemic Inflammation

-Gut inflammation results in increased intestinal permeability, reduction in the integrity of the mucosal lining, changes to immune function, nutrient deficiencies and malabsorption of fat.
+Gut inflammation results in increased intestinal permeability, reduction in the integrity of the mucosal lining, changes to immune function, nutrient deficiencies, and malabsorption of fat.